-Page Number

-1. DEFINITION AND ABREVIATIONS 3
+1. .
+DEFINITIONS AND ABBREVIATIONS 3

-2. INTRODUCTION 4
+2 .
+INTRODUCTION 4

 3. PURPOSE 4

 4. LEGISLATIVE FRAMEWORK 5

 5. GUIDING PRINCIPLES 6

-6. DEVELOPMENT OF A FINANCIAL PLAN 6 - 9
+6. .
+DEVELOPMENT OF A FINANCIAL PLAN 6

+6.1 The phases for development of the Financial Plan are set out below.
+6

+6.2 Phase One: Status Quo Assessment 7

+6.3 Phase Two: Planned Finance and Financial Modelling 8

+6.4 Phase Three: Analyse Outcomes and Ratios 8

+6.5 Phase Four: Develop a Long Term Financial Plan and Execution 9

-7. ANNUAL REVIEW 10
+7. ANNUAL REVIEW 9

 8. IMPLEMENTATION AND REVIEW OF THIS POLICY 10